Climate Transition Plans Help Companies Cut Carbon Footprint

 To head off catastrophic warming, the head of the United Nations, Antonio Guterres, has urged nations to “slash emissions” and business leaders to set ambitious greenhouse gas reduction targets.
 “If we act now, we can still secure a livable sustainable future for all,” asserted another United Nations climate expert.

-That is why Green Century° presses companies to set goals to drastically cut their emissions.
+Green Century° presses companies to set goals to drastically cut their emissions.
 But we know that goals are not enough.
 Green Century holds companies accountable by asking them to develop and publish climate transition plans.
-If such a plan sounds like something only scientists would read, then try this analogy.
+If such a plan sounds like something only scientists would read, try this analogy.

 What is a Climate Transition Plan?